 Joint sitting 1974

-Results of double dissolutions
+Results of double dissolution elections

 1914—the deadlock was broken by the Government losing its majority in the House as a result of the double dissolution election.
 The legislation was not reintroduced.

-1951—the deadlock was broken by the Government gaining a majority in both Houses; the legislation was reintroduced and passed by both Houses without amendment.
+1951—the deadlock was broken by the Government gaining a majority in both Houses.
+The legislation was reintroduced and passed by both Houses without amendment.

 1983—the deadlock was broken by the Government losing its majority in the House.